 - Delinquent Hair: Unnatural hair color or styles used in a more realistic setting to denote a delinquent, antisocial, or rebellious individual.

 - Good Hair, Evil Hair: When this supertrope is used specifically to distinguish heroes and villains.

 - Hair Antennae: Two locks of hair that stick out above the head, resembling an insect's antenna, used to indicate The Ditz.

-- Idiot Hair: A single lock of hair that sticks straight up, indicating a foolish, naive, or mischievous.
+- Idiot Hair: A single lock of hair that sticks straight up, indicating a foolish, naive, or mischievous individual.